nus-cs2103-AY2122S2/ip/docs/README.md

 # Duke User Guide

 ## Features
-#### Add tasks
+#### Add duke.tasks
-Duke allows users add tasks to the task list.
+Duke allows users add duke.tasks to the task list.
-There are three main types of tasks:
+There are three main types of duke.tasks:
 - Todos
 - Events
 - Deadlines

-#### View tasks
+#### View duke.tasks
-Duke allows users to view the tasks in the task list.
+Duke allows users to view the duke.tasks in the task list.

-#### Mark/Unmark tasks
+#### Mark/Unmark duke.tasks
 Duke allows users to mark a task when the task is completed.
 Duke also allows users to unmark the task if they made a mistake when marking the task.

-#### Delete tasks
+#### Delete duke.tasks
-Users can delete tasks from Duke if there are too many tasks in the task list.
+Users can delete duke.tasks from Duke if there are too many duke.tasks in the task list.

 ## Usage

 ### `todo` - Add a todo task

 Adds a todo to the task list.
-Useful for tasks with no imminent deadlines.
+Useful for duke.tasks with no imminent deadlines.

 Example of usage: